marcguery/varif/README.md

 - Chromosome: The chromosome name
 - Position: The starting position of the variant
 - Type: The type of variant (SNP, INDEL...)
-- Ref: The reference sequence
+- Ref: The reference sequence +/- up and downstream sequences (separated by '|')
 - Alt: The alternate sequence
 - CDSref: The windowed CDS reference sequence including the variant followed by the CDS identifier\*
 - CDSalt: The windowed CDS alternate sequences including the variant\*